prolific-oss/prolific_backend_assignment/README.md

 - Identify the cause of this bug, and write code to fix it
 - Write unit tests to cover this case, and ensure all tests are passing
-- Extend the API to allow the study and submission lists to be filtered for a specific user
+- Extend the API to allow the submission list to be filtered for a specific user
 - Review the existing code and suggest how it might be refactored

 # Running the API

-Install python3
+Install the latest version of python3

 Clone and navigate to the repository